worthingtonjg/worthingtonjg.github.io/_posts/2017-10-11-artificial-intelligence-with-azure-cognitive-services.md

 - [Presentation.zip](https://github.com/worthingtonjg/Sort2017/raw/master/Presentation.zip){:target="_blank"} includes my powerpoint and videos of my demo that I took just in case I didn't have internet access.
 - [Output](https://github.com/worthingtonjg/Sort2017/tree/master/SortDemo/Output){:target="_blank"} is the code for the UWP project, this is where you want to look first.
-- [SortDemo](https://github.com/worthingtonjg/Sort2017/tree/master/SortDemo){:target="_blank"} is the code for the project.
+- [SortDemo](https://github.com/worthingtonjg/Sort2017/tree/master/SortDemo){:target="_blank"} is the code for the unity project.

 Please note this is a Unity Universal Windows application.

 __You do NOT need to open the project in Unity unless you want to change the 3D model or something Unity related.__